juliebest37/juliebest37/README.md

-- 👋 Hi, I’m @juliebest37
+- 👋 #Hi, I’m @juliebest37
-- 👀 I’m interested in data/business analysis
+- 👀 I’m interested in Data/Business Analysis
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on how generated data can be analyse for decision making
+- 💞️ I’m looking to collaborate with different companies on how generated data can be analyse for decision making
-- 📫 How to reach me https://www.linkedin.com/in/juliana-appah-/
+- 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/juliana-appah-/)
 - 😄 Pronouns: I AM SHE
 - ⚡ Fun fact: Great thinker